 8.1 Overview of application process

-You must read these grant guidelines, the application form, the Council for Australian-Arab Relations Strategic Plan 2016-2020 and Business Plan 2017-2018, the draft grant agreement and the sample final report before you submit an application.
+You must read these grant guidelines, the application form, the Council for Australian-Arab Relations (CAAR) 2016-20 Strategic Plan and 2019-20 Business Plan, the draft grant agreement and the sample final report before you submit an application.

 You are responsible for ensuring that your application is complete and accurate.
 Giving false or misleading information will exclude your application from further consideration.

 You must address all of the eligibility and assessment criteria and provide two short signed independent references to be considered for a grant.
 Please complete each section of the application form and make sure you provide the information we have requested.